Atlas975/Notes/MachineLearning/NeuralNetworks/Backpropagation.md

-## Bac. propagation in Neural Networks
+## Bacpropagation in Neural Networks

 Backpropagation is a fundamental algorithm used for training neural networks.
 It efficiently computes the gradient of the loss function with respect to the weights of the network.